 But IDR plans also extend your repayment period to 20 or 25 years.
 That’s a long time to be stuck with your student loans.
 Plus, you’ll pay a lot more in interest.

-If you can pay back your loans in 10 years or sooner, that’s usually the best financial choice.
+If you can pay back your loans in 10 years or sooner, refinancing is usually the best financial choice.
 But if you’re worried that you might have a drop in income in the near future, you may want to stick with an IDR plan.
-And, in that case, you should not refinance your federal student loans.
+And in that case, you should not refinance your federal student loans.

 Ineligible for PSLF

 Do you work for the government or a nonprofit organization?
-If so, there’s a good chance you qualify to join the Public Service Loan Forgiveness (PSLF) program.
-PSLF is one of the best federal student loan forgiveness programs available today.
+If so, there’s a good chance you might meet the eligibility requirements to join the Public Service Loan Forgiveness (PSLF) program.
+PSLF is one of the best federal student loan forgiveness programs available.

-With PSLF, you can receive complete tax-free forgiveness of your remaining balance in just 10 years (120 qualifying payments).
+With PSLF, you can receive complete tax-free forgiveness of your remaining loan amount in just 10 years (120 qualifying payments).
 If you’re pursuing PSLF, you should definitely not refinance Nelnet student loans.
-Refinancing your student loans means that your federal loans are paid off — and you are stuck with private student loans.
+Refinancing your student loans means that your federal loans are paid off — and you are stuck with private student loans that are not eligible for PSLF.

-In a bit of irony, you will be switched away from Nelnet if you join the PSLF program.
-Unfortunately, you’ll be moving in the wrong direction.
-If you’re accepted to PSLF, Nelnet will move your loans to FedLoan Servicing, the exclusive loan servicer for the PSLF program.
+Note you'll be switched away from Nelnet if you join the PSLF program.
+If you’re accepted to PSLF, Nelnet will move your loans to MOHELA, the new exclusive loan servicer for the PSLF program.

 Ineligible for the federal forbearance and deferment program